CovertRob/LS-Backend-Core/py101_notes.md

 ## Variables as pointers

-- Pass by reference
+- Pass by reference - means it is passing a pointer to the original object, allowing you to change the original object
-- Pass by value - tra
+- Pass by value - traditionally, it means the function has a copy of the original object.
+Operations performed on this object within the function have no effectg on the oriignal object outside the function.
+- **Python is described as a pass by object reference as you are actually passing a reference to the object (value) rather than a copy of the object itself**
+- **Whether the function can modify the object depends on whether the object is mutable or immutable.

 variable shadowing